-The second point Polanyi makes in this context is directed at state policies: Any policy that would interfere with the fictitious elements of industry would endanger the self-regulation of the system thus impair the functioning of the market - a belief that came to be one of the cornerstones of our economies.
-29 On the basis of these assumptions, the understanding of markets changed from them being regulated to self-regulating.
-This resulted in a complete transformation of the societal structure, 30 including its institutions, and introduced a new principle: No arrangement or behaviour should be allowed to exist that can prevent the functioning of the market mechanism.
-31 In the view of Polanyi, this view cannot be upheld: "To allow the market mechanism to be the sole director of the fate of human beings and their natural environment, indeed, even of the amount of purchasing power, would result in the demolition of society."
-32
+The second point Polanvi makes in this context is directed at state policies: any policy that would interfere with the fictitious elements of industry would endanger the self-regulation of the system thus impair the functioning of the market - a belief that came to be one of the cornerstones of our economies29.
+On the basis of these assumptions, the understanding of markets changed from them being regulated to selfregulating.
+This resulted in a complete transformation of the societal structure30, including its institutions, and introduced a new principle: no arrangement or behaviour should be allowed to exist that can prevent the functioning of the market mechanism31.
+According to Polanyi, this view cannot be upheld: "To allow the market mechanism to be the sole director of the fate of human beings and their natural environment.